RoyRiya/dsa_practise/README.md

 This repository will have the following details
 a) DSA patterns
 b) DSA coding questions
-c) Company wise coding question solotion
+c) Company wise coding question solutions